lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Minimal Writing Structure

-Topic title: Title, H1, or H2, in gerund, preposition, or present tense.
-For example, Understanding Access Management, Access Management.
+Topic title: Title, H1, or H2
+Gerund, preposition, present tense, or a noun phrase.
+For example, Understanding Access Management, Access Management Requirements.

 Topic paragraph: Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.